Behavioral health provider

 Specialists who give services to people who have challenges such as addiction, physical limitations and mental illness.

-If you have a high need for behavioral health or long-term services and supports (LTSS), ACOs and MCOs are now able to provide you with support from a Community Partner.
+If you have a high need for behavioral health or long-term services and supports (LTSS), Accountable Care Organizations (ACOs) and Managed Care Organizations (MCOs) are now able to provide you with support from a community partner.

 A time each year when you cannot change your health plan.
 To learn more go to Changing your health plan.